lizhaoyang233/learngit/readme.txt

-Git is a distributed version control tool
+Git is a distributed version control tool!
 Git is so NB!
 Git is so so NB!
+Boss is a SB!